qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 The :guilabel:`Histogram` tab allows you to view the distribution of the bands or colors in your raster.
 It is generated automaticaly when you open :guilabel:`Histogram` tab.
 All existing bands will be displayed together.
-You can save the histogramm as an image with the |mActionFileSave| button.
+You can save the histogram as an image with the |mActionFileSave| button.

 .. index:: Raster_statistics